trustm3/trustm3.github.io/operate/control.md

 ```
 control pull_csr <device.csr>
 ```
-During provisioning mode (first boot of device) it is posible to sign a device private key with a customer CA. This command pulls the corresponding csr from the virtualization layer and stores the csr in the provided file name `<device.csr>`.
+During provisioning mode it is posible to sign a device private key with a customer CA. This command pulls the corresponding csr from the virtualization layer and stores the csr in the provided file name `<device.csr>`.